-- An individual with his permanent place of residence in Poland. - A legal entity or another entity that has the right to contract obligations and to acquire rights for itself, while having its place of registration in Poland. - A branch, representative office or company established in Poland by a non-resident.
+- An individual with his permanent place of residence on the territory of Poland. - A legal entity or another entity that has the right to contract obligations and to acquire rights for itself, while having its place of registration on the territory of Poland. - A branch, representative office or company established on the territory of Poland by a non-resident.